 New Application Process

-Applications for review by the Historic
+All HDC applications, for either major work for review by the Historic

 Hayden House Preliminary Report Available